karmaniverous/entity-manager/.stan/imports/entity-manager-demo/stan.todo.md

 ## Completed (recent)

+**CRITICAL: This list is append-only; do not edit items!
+Place most recent entries at the BOTTOM of the list.
+When pruning, remove older entries from the top.**

 - Interop: propose removeKeys-literal overloads in entity-client-dynamodb
   - Added .stan/interop/entity-client-dynamodb/remove-keys-literal-overloads.md
     describing additive overloads for getItem/getItems that narrow return types